• Skip to primary navigation

 2. Hold them upright

 If you have a fussy baby who refuses to settle down, holding them upright will help.
-Experts recommend to hold your baby for 30 minutes post-feeding them and if possible even let them sleep in that position.
+Experts recommend holding your baby for 30 minutes post-feeding them and if possible even letting them sleep in that position.

 3. Burp the baby